 Before leaving for Taiwan, I was at my hundredth kilometre north of Merrickville.
 This is where I resumed my hike on my return and in three days, I traveled about twenty kilometres in the area of Smiths Falls.

 After the hundredth kilometre, the Rideau Trail follows a gravel path that eventually becomes a dirt road going into the forest.
-There were still water puddles, and I still got my shoes wet, but the mosquitoes had (almost) disappeared and here and there I could see a slight change of color in the trees and vegetation of the forest.
-It is impossible to deny that summer had given way to autumn.
+There were still water puddles, and I still got my shoes wet, but the mosquitoes had (almost) disappeared and here and there I could see a slight change of colour in the trees and vegetation of the forest.
+It is impossible to deny that summer is almost over.